christoskaparakis/Coursera_Capstone/Final_Report.md

 ---

+---

 <h1 id="p-aligncenter-real-estate-prices--venues-data-analysis-of-london-p"><p align="center"> Real Estate Prices &amp; Venues Data Analysis of London </p></h1>
 <h3 id="p-aligncenter-author-christos-kaparakisp"><p align="center"> Author: Christos Kaparakis</p></h3>
 <h2 id="introduction">1.
 Introduction</h2>
 <p align="justify">Recently, Machine Learning (ML) algorithms are widely used in the study of data instead of traditional statistics.
 ML algorithms bring many advantages because they can offer solutions to problems related to big amounts of data and set fewer constraints than traditional statistics.
 In particular, unsupervised learning algorithms are used to find patterns in data in terms of similarity between samples.
 Depending on the pattern within the data, different algorithms are used. </p>
 <p align="justify"> London is a city with a high population and population density.
 As from a Real Estate investor point of view we want to invest in such places where the housing prices are low and the facilities (shops, restaurants, parks, hotels, etc.) and social venues are nearby.
 Keeping above things in mind it is very difficult for an individual to find such place in such big city and gather this much information.
 When we consider all these problems, we can create a map and information chart where the real estate index is placed on London and each district is clustered according to the venue density.</p>
 <p align="justify">Foursquare is a website where people comment and rank food sites, coffee sites, malls and parks.
 Foursquare location data along with a clustering algorithm can suggest a neighborhood in order to help a person choose a place to live.
 For instance, let's think of a person that wants to buy a house in London.
 We can gather the average prices of houses in different neighborhoods of London, and combined with our knowledge from Foursquare we can suggest a neighborhood to focus on.
-The neighborhood that will be suggested, will not be a random suggestion, but instead will be a place for their pleasure.
-Thus, previous data from London will be used to predict a good living neighborhood for them.</p>
+The neighborhood that will be suggested, will not be a random suggestion, but instead will be a place for his pleasure.
+Thus, previous data from London will be used to predict a good living neighborhood for him.</p>
 <h2 id="data">2.
 Data</h2>
 <h3 id="data-collection">2.1.
 Data Collection</h3>
 <p align="justify">The data that will be used to adress the avobe problem are: </p>